Applied Materials, Inc. (NASDAQ:AMAT) Shares Acquired by Eagle Capital Management LLC

 Insider Transactions at Applied Materials

-In related news, CFO Brice Hill sold 1,000 shares of the firm’s stock in a transaction that occurred on Wednesday, August 30th.
+In other news, CFO Brice Hill sold 1,000 shares of the firm’s stock in a transaction dated Wednesday, August 30th.
 The stock was sold at an average price of $150.04, for a total transaction of $150,040.00.
-Following the transaction, the chief financial officer now owns 106,023 shares in the company, valued at approximately $15,907,690.92.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Following the sale, the chief financial officer now owns 106,023 shares of the company’s stock, valued at approximately $15,907,690.92.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
 Corporate insiders own 0.25% of the company’s stock.

 Applied Materials Profile